When you are investing in

 But we also don’t want to break the bank right?
-So today, I am going to show you the three best color grading monitors for film colorists.
+So today, I am going to show you the three choice which I think the best monitor for color grading for film colorists.

 Why You Should Get a Color Grading Monitor